Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Rushcutters Bay to Rose Bay

-This walk is not a peaceful track, much of the walk takes you along suburban streets, but these are pretty streets with plenty of parklands and beaches along the way.
+This walk takes you along suburban streets rather than peaceful bushland tracks, but these are some of Sydney’s most beautiful streets with plenty of parklands and beaches along the way.

 Murray Rose Pool is one of the gems along this harbour walk.

-There are also some great cafes and shops and if you tire of walking the 325 bus will take you to either Watson’s Bay or Barangaroo.
+There are also some great cafes and shops to explore, and if you tire of walking, the 325 bus will take you to either Watson’s Bay or Barangaroo.

 Length: 4.1km